aosabook/500lines/bytecode-compiler/bytecompiler.md

 name on the stack and create a new function object, with `MAKE_FUNCTION`.

-[TODO: example disassembly?]
+[TODO: example disassembly again]

-For a function with nonlocal variables the assembly has more to do: it will collect the values of all the nonlocals into a tuple, then push the code object and the name as before; then `MAKE_CLOSURE` expects the tuple.
+For a function with free variables the assembly has more to do: it will collect the values of all the nonlocals into a tuple, then push the code object and the name as before; then `MAKE_CLOSURE` expects the tuple.
 The scope analyzer already arranged for the nested